Window Coverings Cost HOW MUCH?!

 5. Make Them… Even if You Don’t Sew

 Curtains, especially flat-panel curtains can be a great budget option that looks modern and fresh.
-If you sew, this one is a no-brainer!
-Apartment Therapy has compiled lots of helpful tips.
+Apartment Therapy has compiled numerous helpful tips for DIYers.

 Even if you wouldn’t know which end of a needle to thread, you may be able to make your own dream curtains.
 If you find a good deal on fabric you love, contact your local dry cleaner to get a quote on putting a hem in the bottom and a pocket in the top.
 They will usually do this for $10-30 per panel!